 How to harvest lavender

 Harvesting lavender is not a tricky business and if you get the timing right you will be rewarded with a long-lasting and super fragrant crop.

-Amelia Powell Baggett, Director of Marketing and Sales of Pelindaba Lavender (opens in new tab) has this advice:
+Amelia Powell Baggett, Director at Pelindaba Lavender (opens in new tab) has this advice:

 1. Make the cut

 ‘Grasp a small handful of stalks and cut them leaving 2 inches of green on the plant.'

 'Don’t cut into the woody base of the plant as that will damage it.'

 3. Bundle the stalks with a rubber band